HKUCITE/lds-external-ai-agent/docs/intro.md

 # 1. Purpose

-This specification defines the standard format for responses sent by external AI agents to the Learning Design System (LDS).
+This specification defines the standard format for responses sent by external AI agents to the Learning Design Studio (LDS).

 Goals: